-What kinds of issues/problems/complaints fall under the jurisdiction of the Office of Student Judicial Services?
+What kinds of issues/problems/complaints fall under the jurisdiction of Judicial Services?

-The Office of Student Judicial Services is responsible for adjudicating alleged violations of the Student Code of Conduct.
+Judicial Services is responsible for adjudicating alleged violations of the Student Code of Conduct.

 What is the Student Code of Conduct?

 The Student Code of Conduct is also known as the Student Handbook.
 It defines prohibitive behavior for all Jackson State University students and organizations.
 Behavior considered misconduct is defined.
 Possible sanctions are also outlined.